po1sigala/live/02-Lesson-Plans/Full-Time/03-Week/README.md

 * In this unit's classes, expect students to have many issues with jQuery syntax.
 Be encouraging and let them know that the syntax will seem more intuitive over time.
 For now, they should just try to utilize the syntax as is.

+* Student's will also gain their first exposure to Bootstrap, so be prepared for numerous questions surrounding that.
+Head over to the [Docs on Bootstrap](https://getbootstrap.com/docs/4.1/getting-started/introduction/) to familiarize yourself.

 * Starting this unit, slides will play a less prominent role.
 Warn students of this and let them know that their time spent coding is where real learning will happen.

 * The MDN Web Docs use ES6 in their Fetch API examples, but our activities will continue to use ES5 syntax, because that is what students will be familiar with.
 We will cover ES6 syntax in Unit 09, so until then, our activities will continue to use ES5 syntax.